José A. Cabranes

-José Alberto Cabranes (born December 22, 1940) is an American lawyer who serves as a Senior United States circuit judge of the United States Court of Appeals for the Second Circuit and a former presiding judge of the United States Foreign Intelligence Surveillance Court of Review ("FISCR").
+José Alberto Cabranes (born December 22, 1940) is an American lawyer who serves as a senior United States circuit judge of the United States Court of Appeals for the Second Circuit and a former presiding judge of the United States Foreign Intelligence Surveillance Court of Review ("FISCR").
 Formerly a practicing lawyer, government official, and law teacher, he was the first Puerto Rican appointed to a federal judgeship in the continental United States (1979).

-Background and education
+Early life and education

 Cabranes was born in Mayagüez, Puerto Rico into a family of educators; both his mother and father were school teachers.
 Both parents were educated in Puerto Rico's public schools and at the then newly founded University of Puerto Rico in the first decades of the 20th century, part of the first generation of Puerto Ricans educated under the American flag after Spain's transfer of the island to the United States following the Spanish–American War (1898).

+Cabranes moved to The Bronx, New York at the age of 5, when his father, one of Puerto Rico’s first professionally trained social workers, serving as Chief Probation Officer of the U.S. District Court for the District of Puerto Rico, was recruited by the National Council of Jewish Women to serve as Director of Melrose House, a settlement house in the South Bronx that had historically served Jewish newcomers and increasingly devoted its efforts to aid Puerto Ricans who, as United States citizens, were part of a massive migration by air to New York.
+In the South Bronx Cabranes attended the Roman Catholic St. Anselm’s School; later, living in Flushing, Queens, he attended the New York public schools.

-José Cabranes graduated from Flushing High School in 1957 and earned an Artium Baccalaureus degree in History from Columbia College in 1961.
+José Cabranes graduated from Flushing High School in 1957 and earned a Bachelor of Arts degree in history from Columbia College in 1961.
 Between college and law school at Yale, he taught History of Puerto Rico and History of the United States at the Colegio San Ignacio de Loyola, in Rio Piedras, Puerto Rico.
 He earned his Juris Doctor from Yale in 1965 and was awarded a Kellett Research Fellowship from Columbia College and the Humanitarian Trust Studentship in Public International Law from the Faculty Board of Law of the University of Cambridge to study international law at Queens' College.
 In 1967, he earned his Master of Letters in International Law, and returned to New York City to practice law.